Freelancer-Protocol/docs/how4.md

 ### How much does this cost?

-We charge a transparent flat 1.5% fee.
+We charge a flat 1.5% fee.